1994 NAIA Division I men's basketball tournament

 The 1994 NAIA Men's Division I Basketball Tournament was held in March at Mabee Center in Tulsa, Oklahoma.
 The 57th annual NAIA basketball tournament featured 32 teams playing in a single-elimination format.
+This was the first the NAIA Tournament played at Mabee Center in Tulsa.
+For the previous 24 years (1975-1993), Kemper Arena in Kansas City, Missouri had hosted the tournament.